4est-is-Forrest/square-iron/content/docs/General Context/_index.md

 ---
-title: Context
+title: Environment & Context
 weight:
 template: docs

 ---
-## Environment

 Most of these tools and scripts are meant to be run by any individual in a help desk environment.
 Meaning, they can be run reliably across a team regardless of the what local machine they are used on.

 They must also be simple to use due to a global lack of coding knowledge among the intended users.